AWS S3 Legacy

 Permissions

-The person performing these steps must be able to perform the following actions in your own AWS organisation:
+The person performing these steps must have the necessary permissions in your own AWS organisation to:

-Dreamdata does not delete previous data dumps, but we recommend that a storage lifecycle policy is put in place to limit the data size, to make sure that the folder does not grow infinitely.
-A value of 7 days would be a sensible value, but it can vary depending on your usecase.
+Dreamdata does not delete previous data dumps, so we recommend that a storage lifecycle policy is put in place to limit the data size, to make sure that the folder does not grow indefinitely.
+A value of 7 days would be a sensible value, but it can vary depending on your use-case.

 Dreamdata uses a single dedicated role to assume control of external systems using stsAssume.
 The ARN of this role is: